Unnatural Links: What is the Purpose of the Google FUD Campaign?

 FUD stands for “fear, uncertainty and doubt” and is an unethical business tactic to make your competition appear untrustworthy by spreading disinformation.

 Google calls that “transparency” but the corporation is known for its bizarre Orwellian newspeak.
-In reality Google does not even compete with Bing, they just do for the public.
+By now Google does not even compete with Bing anymore.
+They are effectively a monopoly controlling online traffic.

 Google’s business model is selling ads and so called paid inclusion (hidden ads that can’t be distinguished as such) not search itself.
 In short: